hernanmd/pi/README.md

 Copy the executable script to a location included in the PATH environment variable:

+> Note: If your system does not have /usr/local/bin, please mkdir before executing the following commands

 ```bash
 chmod 755 pi
 mv pi /usr/local/bin